King-James-II/Django_views_templates_lab/README.md

 # Django Views and Templates Lab

 ## Overview
-This project is part of a lab where you will learn to create views and templates, use views to update objects and redirect users to other pages, and use CSS to stylize your templates.
+This project is part of a lab where I learned to create views and templates, use views to update objects and redirect users to other pages, and use CSS to stylize templates.

 ## Files and Functionality
 ### Views